outcobra/outstanding-cobra/README.md

 To start the backend, run `./gradlew bootRun` or `gradlew.bat bootRun` respectively.

+### Accessing API-Documentation

+We are automatically generating Swagger 2 api specifications.

+You can reach the api specification at `/v2/api-docs` and at `/swagger-ui.html` you'll find a nice UI to explore the api with and test requests.

 ## Frontend

 Like quite every web frontend project we are using nodejs to manage our packages.